 Azure Information Protection labels displayed in Word.

-How to apply a Label to a Document?
+How do you apply a Label to a Document?

 1. Create a Word document and pretend that it’s highly confidential.